Gabriella439/nixos-in-production/manuscript/Setup.md

 … and you can find the full set of available releases by visiting the [release file server](https://releases.nixos.org/?prefix=nix/).

+{blurb, class:information}
+Feel free to use a Nix version newer than 2.11.0 if you want.
+The above example installation script only pins the version 2.11.0 because that's what happened to be the latest stable version at the time of this writing.
+That's also the Nix version that the examples from this book have been tested against.

+The only really important thing is that everyone within your organization uses the same version of Nix.
+{/blurb}

 However, there are a few more options that the script accepts that we're going to make good use of, and we can list those options by supplying `--help` to the script:

 ```bash